Get

 It’s important to know the difference between a shake and a tremor.
 A head shake is on purpose, while a tremor is when they develop a shake that they can’t control.
 If your cat develops a tremor, please contact your vet for an emergency appointment.

-When You Go to the Vet?
+When to Go to the Vet?

 Several causes we’ve listed today won’t go away on their own and will require veterinary treatment.
-If your cat is shaking its head with no other symptoms, you should monitor the animal closely to see if the condition improves over the course of the day.
-If your pet seems unwell, displays other symptoms, or its ears have changed in appearance and smell, you should see a vet.
+If your cat is shaking their head with no other symptoms, you should monitor the animal closely to see if the condition improves over the course of the day.
+If your pet seems unwell, displays other symptoms, or their ears have changed in appearance and smell, you should see a vet.

 cat examined by Vets